demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-get-threats
 ***
-Returns threats according to specified filters.
+Returns threats according to the specified filters.

 #### Base Command